-It’s so lovely to meet you!
+Welcome!
+It’s so lovely to meet you

 My Experience

-Driven by my passion for creative healing, I pursued a master's-level Art Psychotherapy Diploma through the Canadian International Institute of Art Therapy.
+Driven by my passion for creative healing, I pursued a master's-level Art Psychotherapy Diploma through the Canadian International Institute of Art Therapy (CiiAT).
 This rigorous two-year program included extensive coursework, guided supervision by experienced Art Psychotherapists, and a 300-hour clinical practicum.
-Through this training, I deepened my skills in art-based therapeutic approaches, learning how creativity can foster self-expression, resilience, and emotional well-being.
+My practicum hours were completed with individuals from around the world through CiiAT’s Virtual Art Therapy Clinic (VATC), and at Hospice Halifax.

 Licensing